rc4ne/imap-email-downloader/README.md

 ->Go to gmail.com > Settings gear at top right > See all Settings >Forwarding POP/IMAP >Enable IMAP.

 ->Go to https://myaccount.google.com/security turn on "Less Secure App Access" if feasible.
+(Warning: Potentially considered dangerous)

 -> Execute the script